outkaj/keep-fighting/README.md

 To run:

-After cloning the project, run `python app.py` from the project's root directory.
+After cloning the project, run `python app.py` from the root directory.
 You should see this output:

 ```
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)